for automating Clojure projects without setting your hair on fire

 set of profiles into the project map.
 This includes user-wide

-settings from your :user
+settings from your :user profile, the

-profile from project.clj
+:dev profile from project.clj if

-present, and the built-in :base
+present, and the built-in :base profile which

 contains dev tools like nREPL and optimizations which help startup